 So, you don’t have celiac disease – what now?
 At this point in time, we don’t have a medical test that can confirm non-celiac wheat sensitivity.
 The next step is to identify whether this is an intolerance or sensitivity – through proper elimination and reintroduction.

 From a practical standpoint, we treat non-celiac wheat sensitivity as a sort of sub-category of irritable bowel syndrome.
 Both conditions generally show symptom improvement with elimination of specific types of carbohydrates called FODMAPS.
-Our Dietitians at Ignite can help you determine the best course of action, and it will depend on your current consumption of wheat, and how your symptoms are doing.
-Typically, though, we may consider doing a low FODMAP diet prior to eliminating wheat or doing a low FODMAP diet on top of your current wheat restriction.
+Our registered dietitians at Ignite can help you determine the best course of action.
+It will depend on your current consumption of wheat, and how your symptoms are doing.
+Typically, though, we may consider doing a low FODMAP diet prior to eliminating wheat.
+Or, doing a low FODMAP diet on top of your current wheat restriction.

 In our practice, we usually find out that you don’t need to be quite so strict with wheat!
 This is often a relief to patients to not have to worry about cross contamination, eating out, and have the ability to liberalize their diet much more than they expected.